Our Safety Net

 OUR SAFETY NET, A NATIONAL COLLABORATION

-And, we said “welcome to Maine” to thousands of pets from 21 organizations outside of our home state, arriving by plane, bus and van.
-From the deep south to California, Utah to Puerto Rico.
-We welcomed them with open arms and a promise for a new beginning.
+And, thousands of pets from organizations outside of Maine arrive by plane, bus and van every week.
+From the deep south to California, Texas to Puerto Rico.
+We welcome them with open arms and a promise for a new beginning.

 Are you a shelter or rescue interested in learning more about our safety net transport program?
 Connect with our team at email@example.com.